genome/bam-readcount/README.md

 ![tests](https://github.com/seqfu/bam-readcount/actions/workflows/tests.yml/badge.svg?branch=samtools-1.10)
 ![coverage](https://coveralls.io/repos/seqfu/bam-readcount/badge.svg?branch=samtools-1.10&service=github)

-`bam-readcount` runs on a `BAM` or `CRAM` file and generates metrics at single nucleotide positions.
-These metrics can be useful for filtering out false positive variant calls.
+`bam-readcount` is a utility that runs on a `BAM` or `CRAM` file and generates low-level information about sequencing data at specific nucleotide positions.
+Its outputs include observed bases, readcounts, summarized mapping and base qualities, strandedness information, mismatch counts, and position within the reads. (see "Output" section below)

+Originally designed to help filter genomic mutation calls, the metrics it outputs are also useful as input for variant detection tools and for resolving ambiguity between variant callers.

 For support, please [search `bam-readcount`](https://www.biostars.org/post/search/?query=bam-readcount) on